mhmdnsr-dev/booking-investigation/booking-module-investigation.md

 ### 📘 Endpoint: `GET settings/CHECK-SUPPLIER-REQUEST-RESPONSE`

 #### 📄 Description
-Returns a configuration flag that indicates whether the system should log or validate **Supplier Request and Response** data for debugging or monitoring purposes.
+Returns a configuration flag that indicates whether the system should log or validate **Supplier Request and Response** data for debugging or monitoring purposes and if we will show "Check Supplier" button or not

 #### 📥 Request
 - **Method**: `GET`